exasol/dynamodb-virtual-schema/doc/gettingStartedWithSchemaMappingLanguage.md

 This is done using the mapping language ([reference](https://exasol.github.io/dynamodb-virtual-schema/schema_doc/index.html)).
-You have to defined the mapping in a JSON document, upload it to a bucket in BucketFS and reference in the `REATE VIRTUAL SCHEMA` call.
+You have to defined the mapping in a JSON document, upload it to a bucket in BucketFS and reference in the `CREATE VIRTUAL SCHEMA` call.
 For mapping multiple DynamoDB tables, you can create multiple files, upload them to a folder and BucketFS and reference this folder.